sassoftware/viya4-deployment/docs/Troubleshooting.md

   * See [Kubernetes documentation](https://kubernetes.io/docs/concepts/security/service-accounts/)
   * Note: this is what the option above setting `create_static_kubeconfig=true` and running `terraform apply` would do for you automatically.

-## SAS Risk Cirrus Solutions Onboarding failure
+## SAS Risk Cirrus Solutions Multi-tenancy onboard failure
 ### Symptom:

-For SAS Viya Platform cadence v2023.07, Onboard task fails for orders with SAS Risk Cirrus Solutions product.
+For SAS Viya Platform cadence v2023.07, Multi-tenancy onboard task fails for orders with SAS Risk Cirrus Solutions product.

 ### Diagnosis: